miniwit-studios/conceptis-engine/README.md

-# HTML5 Game Seed
+# Conceptis Engine

-A game seed using HTML5 game technologies.
+A conceptis puzzle client, solver, and generator, all rolled into one.